FMassin/SeisComP-config-basic-training/README.md

 scgitinit
 git -C $SEISCOMP_ROOT commit
 ```
-You will be asked to described your last changes in your default text editor.
-Do it, save and exit to save your changes.
+You will be asked to describe your last changes in your default text editor.
+Do it, save and exit to backup your last changes.

 # How to add your backup online
+Do the follow one time only:
 ```
 cd $SEISCOMP_ROOT
 git checkout -b basic-training-<YOUR NAME>